blakot/SANS-Foundations/Programming 1/Git and Version Control Systems/README.md

 ![image](https://user-images.githubusercontent.com/99063625/183385497-730bf65e-f48e-4147-944f-20ee3c0b20d1.png)

-You can make changes to your cloned repository files.
 Note that in the first screenshot, the README for the SANS Foundations repo does not have a "CLONED IN" heading, but we can edit that heading into our cloned README file.

 ![image](https://user-images.githubusercontent.com/99063625/183384955-75d25c0b-daf3-4a68-abb7-5cd5d9112b46.png)
 ![image](https://user-images.githubusercontent.com/99063625/183382953-53cb8ccf-90d7-421f-b509-3282600aed17.png)